dalguete/githooks/README.md

   Files inside it will be called sequentially, using alphanumeric sort, so you state their execution order.

-* **trackedhooks/**: link that points to .githooks/ folder, to make them available here.
+* **trackedhooks/**: link that points to the folder with all the hooks that will be tracked, to make them available here.
 Inner structure must follow the one for "*hook names folder*.d/".
 Only changes performed here are committable.

 * **_.sh**: special file used to concentrate all git hooks activity.
 Remember all files in *hook files* are links to this one?
 Well, that's because this